openshift/enhancements/enhancements/baremetal/ztp-metal3.md

   assisted agent to register itself and run validations before the provisioning is requested.
 This approach would avoid the timeout issue described above, but also requires deeper changes to how BMAC works.

+- The assisted agent could imitate the Ironic agent by providing a compatible API and making the required internal calls.
+This will require the assisted team to implement an internal API that has limited backward compatibility promises.
+Additionally, it will prevent the ZTP flow from benefiting from any future changes to the Ironic agent.
+Finally, the iPXE case will still need solving.

 ## Infrastructure Needed